jaideepp247/Hospital_Management_System_Java/README.md

 # HospitalMS
-Hospital Management System in Java NetBeans 8.2 with MySQL Database, Consisting of features like Managing Hospitals' Doctors, Patients, Laboratory, Appointments, OPD, Prescription Option For Doctors, email reminders for appointments and many more features.

 To Import Hospital Management System,
 Firstly you need to extract libraries and and database, Import given project in NetBeans and add Libraries/JAR files,